flythereddflagg/flythereddflagg.github.io/resume/docs/index.md

 ### Full-time Volunteer Missionary

-*The Church of Jesus Christ of Latter-day Saints, Salta, Argentina | Sep 2009 – Sep 2011*
+*The Church of Jesus Christ of Latter-day Saints, Salta, Argentina | Sep 2009 – Sep 2011 (2 years)*

 - Taught gospel topics and personally interacted with 100+ individuals on a daily basis
 - Organized and participated in community service events